stuartd/keymapper/README.md

 Then Windows 7 came along and dropped the unofficial or accidental support, and it doesn't look like it's coming back.

-If you're interested, my original blog post in 2008 on per-user scancode mappings is reproduced below.
+If you're interested, my original blog post from 2008 on per-user scancode mappings is reproduced below.

+I did the work required to port it in 2012 and that's what the current master branch represents.

 ### Features